mailtoabhi15/Capstone-Project/README.md

 # Capstone-Project
 #Project Submission

-This is your chance to take the skills that you've learned across your Nanodegree journey and apply it to an app idea of your own.
-You control the vision!
+This is our chance to take the skills that we've learned across our Nanodegree journey and apply it to an app idea of our own.

-In Stage 1, you will design and plan your app, and receive feedback prior to building it in Stage 2.
+In Stage 1, we will design and planour app, and receive feedback prior to building it in Stage 2.